Construction 3D printing: Concrete printing

 To execute the printing process, a control system is required.
 These systems can be generally split into two categories: gantry systems and robotic arm systems.
 The gantry system drives a manipulator mounted onto an overhead to locate the print nozzle in XYZ cartesian coordinates while robotic arms offer additional degrees of freedom to the nozzle, allowing more accurate printing workflows such as printing with tangential continuity method.
 Regardless of the system used for printing (gantry crane or robotic arm), the coordination between the nozzle travel speed and the material flow rate is crucial to the outcome of the printed filament.
 In some cases, multiple 3D printing robotic arms can be programmed to run simultaneously resulting in decreased construction time.
 Finally, automated post-processing procedures can also be applied in scenarios which require the removal of support structures or any surface finishing.

 The researchers at Purdue University have pioneered a 3D printing process known as Direct-ink-Writing for fabrication of architectured cement-based materials for the first time.
 They demonstrated using 3D-printing, bio-inspired designs of cement-based materials is feasible and novel performance characteristics such as flaw-tolerance and compliance can be achieved.

 Construction speed

 Claims have been made by Behrokh Khoshnevis since 2006 for 3D printing a house in a day, with further claims to notionally complete the building in approximately 20 hours of "printer" time.
 By January 2013, working versions of 3D-printing building technology were printing 2 m of building material per hour, with a follow-on generation of printers proposed to be capable of 3.5 m per hour, sufficient to complete a building in a week.

+Demonstrations of robotic 3D concrete printing have reported producing a 2‑metre UHPC column in roughly 30 minutes, illustrating high throughput for small prefabricated elements.

 The Chinese company WinSun has built several houses using large 3D printers using a mixture of quick drying cement and recycled raw materials.
 Ten demonstration houses were said by Winsun to have been built in 24 hours, each costing US$5000 (structure not including, footings, services, doors/windows and fitout).
 However, construction 3D printing pioneer Dr. Behrokh Khoshnevis claims this was faked and that WinSun stole his intellectual property.